Va. gun sales soar to new monthly record in March, topping 80,000 amid COVID-19 fears

 “On a typical day, we’re doing three times as much business as we normally do,” said Robert Marcus, the principal owner of Bob’s Gun Shop in Norfolk, another of the state’s largest dealers.

-Fear that the spread of the virus could lead to a breakdown in public order and lawlessness has driven much of the sales in Virginia and elsewhere across the country.
+Fears that the spread of the virus could lead to lawlessness and a breakdown in public order has driven much of the sales in Virginia and elsewhere across the country.

 The FBI says the National Instant Criminal Background Check System conducted 3.7 million screenings in March, the highest number recorded since its inception in 1998.
 The previous single-month record was 3.3 million in December 2015.